apache/druid/docs/configuration/logging.md

 > NOTE:
 > Although the log4j configuration file is shared with Druid's task peon processes,
-> the appenders in this file DO NOT take effect for peon processes, which always output logs to stdout.
+> the appenders in this file DO NOT take effect for peon processes, which always output logs to standard output.
-> Middle Managers redirect task logs from stdout to [long-term storage](index.md#log-long-term-storage).
+> Middle Managers redirect task logs from standard output to [long-term storage](index.md#log-long-term-storage).
 >
 > However, log level settings do take effect for these task peon processes,
 > which means you can still configure loggers at different logging level for task logs using log4j2.xml.